0xC0000054/sc4-more-building-styles/industrial-building-styles/README.md

 # Industrial Building Style Template

-This folder contains a DBPF file with the 4 INI entries that are used to enable building styles for the industrial zones.
+This folder contains a DBPF file with the 4 INI entries that are used to enable building styles for the industrial building categories.
-Building style support for the specified zone, the supported values of the _Enabled_ field are:
+Building style support for the specified building category, the supported values of the _Enabled_ field are:

-False - building styles are disabled for the zone.
+False - building styles are disabled for the building category.
-True  - building styles are enabled for the zone.
+True  - building styles are enabled for the building category.

 Both values are case insensitive.

-When building styles are disabled for a zone, the zone will behave as if it is compatible with all active building styles.
+When building styles are disabled for an industrial building category, that building category will behave as if it is compatible with all active building styles.
+This is the game's built-in behavior for the industrial building categories.
-This is the game's built-in behavior for the industrial zones.
+If building styles enabled for an industrial building category, it will act as a blocker on industrial development for that building category unless there is a pool of buildings that are compatible with the active styles.

 # Making Your Own INI Files

-The TGI values and INI files section name varies depending on the industrial zone, see the sections below for details.
+The TGI values and INI files section name varies depending on the industrial building category, see the sections below for details.

 All of the INI file sections must have a single field named _Enabled_, whose value is _True_ or _False_.